- Gateway High

 2. Complete the Bright Futures Community Service/Paid Work Proposal Form after developing a plan of action making certain to include all necessary signatures.

-3. Submit the BF Community Service/Paid Work Proposal Form to the High School Counselor for approval.
+3. Submit the Bright Futures Community Service/Paid Work Proposal Form to the High School Counselor for approval.

-4. Log the community service/paid work hours on the included log form.
+4. Log the community service/paid work hours on the form.
 The agency, company, organization or business contact person or supervisor must sign this documentation after each logged entry.
+For community service hours a letterhead with signature or document from the company/organization stating that hours were served is expected to be provided.

 6. The community service and/or paid work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.